b4handjr/pytest-firefox/README.rst

-pytest-firefox is a plugin for `pytest <http://pytest.org>`_ that provides support for running `Foxpuppet <http://https://github.com/mozilla/FoxPuppet/>`_ to control `Firefox Web Browser <https://www.mozilla.org/en-US/firefox/>`_ within tests
+pytest-firefox is a plugin for `pytest <http://pytest.org>`_ that provides support for running `Foxpuppet <http://https://github.com/mozilla/FoxPuppet/>`_ to control `Firefox Web Browser <https://www.mozilla.org/en-US/firefox/>`_ with a test.

 Requirements
 ------------